jpgmv1998/espm157_finalProject_deforestationPattern/assignment/final-project.md

 **2. [Legal Amazon and State Boundaries](http://www.dpi.inpe.br/amb_data/Shapefiles/UF_AmLeg_LLwgs84.zip)**

 Shapefile with the Legal Amazon Limits and the State Boundaries.
-Legal Amazon is geopoltical division of Brazil, includes the whole Brazilian Amazon Biome, part of the Cerrado and the Pantanal.
+Legal Amazon is geopolitical division of Brazil, includes the whole Brazilian Amazon Biome, part of the Cerrado and the Pantanal.
 More info about it: (<https://en.wikipedia.org/wiki/Legal_Amazon>)

 CRS: LongLat (coordinate system), WGS84 (datum), not projected